mdoty4/sequencer/README.md

-# Sequencer: Visual AI Agent Workflow Orchestrator (MOC Only.... for now...)
+# Sequencer: Visual AI Agent Workflow Orchestrator (MAC Only.... for now...)

 Sequencer is a local-first workflow orchestrator for chaining prompts, agents, and OpenAI-compatible LLM calls into repeatable pipelines.